Maies2096/cyoa-project/could-not-care-less/ask.md

-# You ignored the door and continue on with your day.
-The door later starts to glow, but you are home alone.
+# You have decided to ignore the door and continue on with your day.
-## What will you do?
+### The door later starts to glow, but you are home alone.
+What will you do?

 ---